Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

 Castle of the Moors

-Not too far away from Pena Palace is the Castle of the Moors also called the Moorish Castle, an impressive medieval fortress ruin that runs along the ridge of the Sintra hills.
-The ruins can be easily reached by walking from Pena Palace, they are literally right next to each other.
+The ruins can be easily reached by walking from Pena Palace, they are right next to each other.
 If you choose to take the bus 434 from the town, it also stops there.

-The highlight of visiting the Castle of the Moors is the spectacular panoramic views that can be seen from its vantage point high above the town of Sintra.
+The highlight of visiting the Castle of the Moors is the spectacular panoramic view that can be seen from its vantage point high above the town of Sintra.
 It is open for tourists to explore, and you can expect to climb a series of steep steps leading you along the fortress wall.

 The Castle of the Moors may not be as lavish and striking as Pena Palace but its history is fascinating and it’s the oldest attraction in Sintra.
 The fortress dates back to Moorish invasions of the 10th century, it was built as a lookout to protect the town of Sintra below.